 Visa processes, selling or renting out your US home, and lining up finances often take 12–24 months.
 If you’re imagining “we could be there by next summer,” that might be tight but motivating.
 If it feels like “someday, maybe,” it may be a dream rather than a plan.How long do I want to try this life?

-Thinking in a 3‑ to 5‑year horizon can calm a lot of fear.
+Thinking in a three to five year horizon can calm a lot of fear.
 You don’t have to decide “forever.”
 You can decide, “We’ll give Portugal three good years and then reevaluate.”

 If your answer is “I want to be there within the next few years and I’m willing to work backwards from that,” you’re ready for Step 2.

-You don’t need to become an immigration attorney in Step 1, but you do need to accept that a move requires some grown‑up logistics.
+You don’t need to become an immigration attorney in Step 1, but you do need to accept that a move requires some serious logistics.
+(Check our Website for Helpful Links on Visas, Pets and Healthcare/Residency.)

 Visas: